Case Name: Nevada Properties Pvt. Ltd v State of Maharashtra

 Present appeal stems from judgment of the High Court of Judicature at Bombay dated November 29, 2010 wherein the majority judgment has held that, the expression ‘any property’ used in Sub-section (1) of Section 102 of CrPC does not include immovable property and, consequently, a police officer investigating a criminal case cannot take custody of and seize any immovable property which may be found under circumstances which create suspicion of the commission of any offence.
 According to the majority judgment, earlier decision of the Division Bench of the same High Court in Kishore Shankar Signapurkar v.
 State of Maharashtra and Ors. lays down the correct ratio and the antithetical view expressed in M/s.
 Bombay Science and Research Education Institute v.
 The State of Maharashtra and Ors. does not lay down the correct law.
 The minority view holds that the police officer has power to seize any property, whether movable or immovable, under Section 102 of the Code and the decision of the Division Bench in M/s.
 Bombay Science and Research Education Institute lays down the correct law and the ratio in Kishore Shankar Signapurkar is not good law.

-The question before the Hon’ble Supreme Court is that whether Immovable property is covered under the expression “any property” under section 102, i.e., Seizure of Code of Criminal Procedure or not?
+In Nevada Properties Pvt.
+Ltd v State of Maharashtra, the question before the Hon’ble Supreme Court is that whether Immovable property is covered under the expression “any property” under section 102, i.e., Seizure of Code of Criminal Procedure or not?

 Code of Criminal Procedure, 1973